Amalie Milling: National Team

 She also represented Denmark in the 2015 European Women's U-17 Handball Championship, where she received gold and in the 2016 Women's Youth World Handball Championship, placing Runners-up.

 She made her debut on the Danish national team on 28 September 2018.
+Due to competition from Sandra Toft, Althea Reinhardt and Anna Kristensen she did however not see many caps for the Danish team.